GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Controller
 - controls a mini tank while staying in cover
-- distracting him will cause the mini tank to stop functioning
+- distracting him will cause the mini tank to temporarily stop functioning
 - killing him will stop the mini tank from moving
 - if the mini tank is damaged, he will attempt to repair it, making him vulnerable
+- retreats if a player gets too close to him
 - no weak point

 #### Drone Operator
 - deploys suicide drones above her that target players and skills
 - destroying her backpack causes an explosion that hurts her and prevents her drones from being deployed
 - destroying the drones (preferably with an AR) causes an explosion that can kill her if she's too close
+- staying close to her will prevent her from deploying drones
 - staying close or deploying a decoy next to her after she's deployed her drones will make them blow up in her face, potentially killing her
 - unable to deploy drones when disrupted
-- players need to be in her line of sight to be targetable by her drones, that's why she usually peeks a few seconds after deploying drones (great for riflers/snipers)
+- players need to be in her line of sight to be targetable by her drones, that's why you can usually see her head sticking out for a few seconds after deploying them (great for riflers/snipers)
 - walking backward is enough to dodge her drones

 #### Medic